mitchellbpowell/website/p/odds-and-ends.markdown

 It is a commonplace claim, and almost entirely true, that Hebrew is read from right to left, while English is read from left to right.
 But read this: "\$5".
 If you read it as "five dollars", you read the item on the right, then the item on the left.
 Language rules are made to be broken.

+# Regression to the mean

+Suppose you take a population and look at, say, a group of people with very high math scores -- perhaps they average at the 95th percentile for the general population.
+Then look at their children.
+You'll find that those children tend to score above average in math scores, but not, on average, as high as their parents.
+A similar phenomenon will be found if you select people with very low math scores -- their children will also tend to have lower math scores than average, but higher than their parents.

+The point where this becomes counter-intuitive is that it works in both directions.
+If you take a group of children whose math scores deviate from the average -- above or below -- *their* parents will, on average, be closer to the average than their children.
+If you don't have an understanding of how regression works, you'll misunderstand some things: examples can be found on the [Wikipedia page](https://en.wikipedia.org/wiki/Regression_toward_the_mean#Misunderstandings).

 # Velikovsky, Immanuel

 One of the many interesting curiosities that my late grandfather Henderson pointed me towards was book called _Worlds in Collision_ by the extraordinarily eccentric Immanuel Velikovsky, who combined a creative and well-read mind with a fundamental inability to understand how the real world works and produced fascinating attempts at re-writing history.
 If you enjoy that sort of thing, you might enjoy _Worlds in Collision_.